eddmann/eddmann.github.io/_posts/2013/2013-12-21-processing-apache-and-nginx-access-logs.md

 ## Log Data to Information

-404 Request Responses
+### 404 Request Responses

+Using 'awk' we are able to filter the access log entries down to only the ones that include the 404 status code.
+In this case we are then displaying the most requested pages of this type, in descending order.

 ```bash
 $ cat access.log | awk '($9 ~ /404/)' | awk '{ print $7 }' | sort | uniq -c | sort -rn | head -n 25
 ```

-Using 'awk' we are able to filter the access log entires down to only the ones that include the 404 status code.
-In this case we are then displaying the most requested pages of this type, in descending order.

-Request User Agents
+### Request User Agents

+The command below displays the top 25 user agents (browser, operating system) that have requested a resource from the web server.
+The 'awk' command in this instance uses a defined field separator of " to successfully parse the user agent string.

 ```bash
 $ cat access.log | awk -F\" '{ print $6 }' | sort | uniq -c | sort -frn | head -n 25
 ```

-The command above displays the top 25 user agents (browser, operating system) that have requested a resource from the web server.
-The 'awk' command in this instance uses a defined field separator of " to successfully parse the user agent string.

-Request IP Addresses
+### Request IP Addresses

+Below are two examples of displaying the top 25 IP addresses based on total requests.
+The second command uses the GeoIP package to include the country the IP address originates from.
+This package can be installed on a CentOS setup using the [EPEL](https://fedoraproject.org/wiki/EPEL) repository.

 ```bash
 $ cat access.log | awk '{ print $1 }' | sort | uniq -c | sort -rn | head -n 25